How can Nutrition aid Fertility with Type 1 Diabetes?

 --->>>JOIN FREE FB GROUP: HERE!

 Your body thrives in a happy and peaceful environment and it knows when you are stressed, in danger, or 'not in a great place' to be having children.
 As frustrating as it can be, your body is trying to help you out!
-The best thing you really can do is try to lower your stress levels.
+The best thing you really can do is try to lower your stress levels (as much as possible).

-Your hypothalamus needs to be happy to help you become pregnant.
+Your hypothalamus (a part of your brain) needs to be happy to help you become pregnant.
 If your hormones are out of balance, then pregnancy will be increasingly more difficult.

-Your hypothalamus-pituitary control your ovarian hormones and make sure they stay in balance.
+Your hypothalamus and pituitary glands control your ovarian hormones and make sure they stay in balance.

 Exercise can help regulate hormones, increase blood movement, and decrease stress levels.
 Eating a well-balanced diet can also help, such as a Mediterranean diet full of whole grains, fruits and veggies, nuts and seeds, healthy fats (mono/poly-unsaturated fats, omega-3's), and lean proteins.
 This will help increase important nutrients and anti-inflammatory food consumption.